Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    WebAssembly

       WebAssembly (Wasm) defines a portable binary-code format and a corresponding text format for executable programs as well as software interfaces for facilitating interactions between such programs and their host environment.
 Smart contracts are deployed on chain as Wasm files.

+   Weight

+      The weight of an account is the same as the voting power of the account.

+      The weight of a vote is the weight assigned to that vote when tallying, i.e., the sum of all account weights that delegated to the account that cast the vote + the weight of the account that cast the vote (unless that account delegated its own weight to another account, but voted anyway).

    Winning probability